bradleesand/cppgm-pa3/README.md

 	    logical-and-expression
 	    logical-or-expression OP_LOR logical-and-expression

-	conditional-expression:
+	controlling-expression:
 	    logical-or-expression
-	    logical-or-expression OP_QMARK conditional-expression OP_COLON conditional-expression
+	    logical-or-expression OP_QMARK controlling-expression OP_COLON controlling-expression

 Notice that this grammar is unambiguous and has the precedence and associativity of operators built into it.

 ### Features

-The following does not need to necessarily occur in the order specified, however `ctrlexpr` should behave _as if_ they had.
+The following steps do not necessarily need to occur in the order specified, however `ctrlexpr` should behave _as if_ they had.

 First apply phase 1-3 to get a stream of `preprocessing-tokens`.